fifthposition/gpdb/gpdb-doc/markdown/ai-ml/gpmlbot/install.md

 * To install in a custom location:

-    1. Use the `rpm` command with the `--prefix` option:
+    1. Use the `rpm` command with the `--prefix` option.

         ```
         $ sudo rpm  --prefix=<USER_DIRECTORY> -ivh gpmlbot-<version>.el7.x86_64.rpm
         ```

-    1. Add the custom location to the user's executable path:
+    1. Add the custom location to the user's executable path.

         ```
         $ export PATH=<USER_DIRECTORY>:$PATH
         ```

-    1. Change the owner and group of the installed files to `gpadmin`:
+    1. Change the owner and group of the installed files to `gpadmin`.

         ```
         $ sudo chown -R gpadmin:gpadmin <USER_DIRECTORY>/greenplum/gpmlbot/*